erbdev-1/mix-mingle/README.md

     <Wrapper>
       <h3>About Us</h3>
       <p>
-        Introducing "MixMaster," the ultimate party sidekick app that fetches cocktails from the hilarious Cocktails DB API.
+        Introducing "Mix & Mingle," the ultimate party sidekick app that fetches cocktails from the hilarious Cocktails DB API.
 With a flick of your finger, you'll unlock a treasure trove of enchanting drink recipes that'll make your taste buds dance and your friends jump with joy.
 Get